 Fueled by research-driven programming, 4-H’ers engage in hands-on learning activities in the areas of science, citizenship, and healthy living.

 To learn more about 4-H, visit the 4-H official website.
 Follow Ada County 4-H on Facebook and Blogspot.

 How to join 4-H:

 4-H is for all youth ages 8 to 18.
 We also have a non-competitive Cloverbud program for youth ages 5 to 7.
 Joining 4-H is easy: choose a project from this list of projects offered in Ada County and fill out the 4-H Interest Form.
 We will contact you with information on 4-H clubs in your area.
-If you would like to become a 4-H volunteer please fill out the Volunteer Application.
+If you would like to become a 4-H volunteer please fill out the 4-H Volunteer Packet.

 Find the forms you need for the horse project including fair forms, awards, study packets, and more.